 Aquin, who has also worked on projects internationally, takes a slightly different approach: “Research in my work is important.
 It is not always directly related.
 Sometimes it can be laterally related,” he explains.
 “In recent years it has been more philosophical.
 There has always been a spiritual undercurrent to my work.”

 Despite acknowledging the power of the standalone image, all three photographers assert the importance of time for developing a well-rounded and informative project.
 “A longer photo essay gives a story credibility, depth, understanding, and the opportunity to show different angles, facets or simply scale,” says Smith.
 “Very few environmental stories could be easily summarised with a single image from any vantage point.”

 Aquin – who usually dedicates around five years to each body of work– stresses the benefit of having time to allow the evolution of a project to reflect personal and artistic developments.
 “A long-term project allows your vision to evolve, grow, and expand as you yourself do,” he explains.

 Sobecke values long-term projects for the time they afford her to fully understand a subject.
 “Understanding comes slowly, and the opportunity to engage with a story, a person or an idea over months or years creates a much deeper, and more emotional connection through one’s images,” she says.

-Fractured Stories will give one photographer the opportunity to create their own project exploring the pressing environmental issue of fracking in the UK.
+Fractured Stories will give one photographer the opportunity to create their own project exploring the environmental issue of fracking in the UK.
 The competition is free to enter and open to all photographers.
 Don’t miss out – the deadline for submissions is Tuesday 10 July 2018, 11:59 (BST).

 Fractured Stories is a British Journal of Photography commission made possible with the generous support of Ecotricity.
 Please click here for more information on sponsored content funding at British Journal of Photography.